hanggrian/IIT-CS525/schedule_classes.md

 ## [Recoverability-based](https://www.geeksforgeeks.org/cascadeless-in-dbms/)

-- **Recoverable schedule**: Transactions must be committed in order.
+- **Recoverable schedule:** Transactions must be committed in order.
 Dirty Read problem and Lost Update problem may occur.
-- **Cascadeless schedule**: Dirty Read not allowed, means reading the data written by an uncommitted transaction is not allowed.
+- **Cascadeless schedule:** Dirty Read not allowed, means reading the data written by an uncommitted transaction is not allowed.
 Lost Update problem may occur.
-- **Strict schedule**: Neither Dirty read nor Lost Update problem allowed, means reading or writing the data written by an uncommitted transaction is not allowed.
+- **Strict schedule:** Neither Dirty read nor Lost Update problem allowed, means reading or writing the data written by an uncommitted transaction is not allowed.